MRGRAY81/PuraLanding/README.md

 UPDATE!!!!

+<(((GRAY download the MK2 file to your laptop then open.
+type your email in and then give it a sec and you should get a confermation email.)))>

 Maler lite functionality added and tested with my email can change the looks of it but atleast its in the right place